 Imagine being in an executive position at a giant corporation where your primary job was to manage and grow advertising revenue via its core product.
 Now imagine leaving that company to create a similar product, but one that eschews the previous business model and focuses on privacy and user experience instead.
 That’s exactly what Neeva co-founders Sridhar Ramaswamy and Vivek Raghunathan did with Neeva.

 Ramaswamy was SVP of Ads at Google, and Raghunathan was VP of Monetization at YouTube.
 The two created a new search engine to serve users and only users.
-What makes Neeva different from Google, Bing, DuckDuckGo, and other search engines is it’s privacy-first and ad-free.
+What makes Neeva different from Google, Bing, DuckDuckGo, and other search engines is that it’s privacy-first and ad-free.
 The search experience created by the Neeva product team also sets it apart from the competition.

 Without the ability to monetize user data and show advertisements, Neeva must find a different source of revenue.
 Ramaswamy told Daisuke Wakabayashi at The New York Times that Neeva